Boat Rental for Gay Pride in Amsterdam

 • 25 years since the first same-sex marriage in the Netherlands

-• An expected turnout of over 750,000 visitors
+• An expected attendance of over 750,000 people

 • The international theme UNITY